-At the beginning of 2016 and after diligent preparation ‘Partnering for Social Impact’ became a fact.
+At the beginning of 2016, ‘Partnering for Social Impact’ became a fact.
 With this company, I love putting my international management experience, my network and my knowledge of social and sustainable development processes to work to create social value.
 I work enthusiastically and in an result oriented way on connecting people from NGOs, governments and the private sector, all with their different backgrounds, nationalities, ideas and purposes, to create and/or strengthen joint strategies for social impact.

 My personal and business mission is to connect people, stories, nationalities, innovations and solutions in order to improve efforts that promote equal rights and development opportunities for all.